BayesWatch/pytorch-moonshine/README.md

 ## Installation Instructions

-Best done with conda.
-Make sure your conda is up to date.

-Make a new environment then activate it.
-Python version probably doesn't matter but I use 2 for no apparent reason.
+If installing with conda:

 ```
-conda create -n torch python=2
+conda create -n torch python=3.6
 source activate torch
 ```
 then